-The Tariff contributions have been set at £18,500 per new residential unit and £260,795 per hectare of developable land for employment uses.
+- 29. The Tariff contributions have been set at £18,500 per new residential unit and £260,795 per hectare of developable land for employment uses.
 The sums are index linked to account for inflation over time.
 It is anticipated that up to 2016 the Tariff will raise £310 million.
+The Framework Agreement provides for a "longstop" date of either 2016 or 2021 based on the size of the application.
+Contributions may not therefore be collected in full until 2021, depending on the pace of development. - 30.
 In addition, land is to be provided at nil value for education, community uses, public open space, recreation (including sports halls, swimming pools and allotments), burial sites and crematoria.
-Land is also to be provided at reduced cost for health facilities.
-Affordable housing is to be provided in accordance with the Council's normal policy requirements.
+Land is also to be provided at reduced cost for health facilities. - 31.
+The approach adopted in respect of affordable housing provision reflects the changing policy situation for this type of development.
+The new Affordable Housing SPD, adopted on 17 July 2007, includes a new tenure mix of 25% social rent and 5% new build home buy.
+This new tenure mix will apply to any development site which has not obtained outline planning permission by 17 October 2007 (3 months after the adoption of the new SPD).
+An exception however, is given for the Strategic Reserve Areas where the mix of tenures to be applied to development sites will be agreed between the relevant parties when the Site Specific Agreement is entered into.
+The reason for this exception is due to the fact that the Strategic Reserve Areas are subject to the existing Framework Agreement.

-The Tariff has been calculated by identifying both the strategic requirements of development (which, if not provided, could constrain the development) and the local infrastructure requirements (which have a local context and which are the responsibility of bodies such as Milton Keynes Council, the Milton Keynes Primary Care Trust (PCT), the Internal Drainage Board and the voluntary sector).
+32. The Tariff has been calculated by identifying both the strategic and local infrastructure requirements of development.
+The strategic infrastructure is essential because, without it, the development would stall or would place an unacceptable strain on existing capacity in key facilities (e.g. hospitals, higher and further education etc).
+The local infrastructure requirements have a local context and are the responsibility of bodies such as Milton Keynes Council, the Milton Keynes Primary Care Trust (PCT), the Internal Drainage Board and the voluntary sector.
 The local infrastructure items are drawn from requirements set out in Local Plan policies, the Council's adopted Planning Obligations Supplementary Planning Guidance and Documents, and the Development Frameworks for the Eastern and Western Expansion Areas.